 Using a snare trap is difficult to do unless you know the woods and know how animals behave and move about.
 You can’t just set up snares randomly in the woods and expect that to work.
 But if you can identify a well-used small game trail, you can make your own snare and catch food for dinner:

 Look for animal dung, tracks, burrow entrances, and well-traveled trails from nest to the water’s edge.
 It’s definitely a skill that must be practiced before you have to count on it to survive.

 You can make the noose for the trap from any type of cordage, but wire is best.
 Use copper wire, wire from headphones or electronics, or even the wire from your bra!
 It must be strong enough to hold the weight of a 5-8lb animal that is panicked, jumping, and twisting.
 If you’re really dedicated, you can learn to make snares from plants in the area such as cattails, cedar or elm trees, or milkweed.

-Medicine and First Aid
+DIY First Aid Kit

 As a smart prepper, one of the things you have to learn is medicine and first aid.
 Inevitably, yourself or someone in your group will become ill or get injured.
 The more you know in advance and prepare, the better you will be able to help them.